minhazr/AndroidUtility/README.md

 AndroidUtility
 ==============

-An Utility project for Android to help you deal app developement issue.
+Utility project for Android.
+It contains various of helper methods to get system infromation or other task related to Android app development.